docksal/docksal/docs/advanced/stack-config.md

 ### DOCKSAL_NFS_PATH

 The location of the folder on the host machine to mount to virtual box.
-More info](../file-sharing.md)
+[More info](../file-sharing.md)

 ### IMAGE_SSH_AGENT